xk6-disruptor is a k6 extension that can inject faults into a system to simulate turbulent conditions.

 In this way, xk6-disruptor makes reliability tests repeatable, predictable, and with a limited blast radius.
 These characteristics make it easier to incorporate such tests into the test suites of applications that deploy on shared infrastructures (such as staging environments).

-xk6-disruptor is in the alpha stage, undergoing active development.
-We do not guarantee API compatibility between releases.
-Your k6 scripts may need to be updated on each release until this extension reaches v1.0 release.
+xk6-disruptor is in the alpha phase, undergoing active development. k6 doesn't guarantee API compatibility between releases.
+Until this extension reaches v1.0 release, your k6 scripts may need to be updated on each release .